 Little Pro Ltd

-The newest entrant on the scene, Little Pro was founded last year.
-They specialise solely in kids bike wear, and have a large range to choose from.
+Little Pro specialise solely in kids bike wear, and have a large range to choose from.
 Founder and dad of two active kids, Paul Ebrey, also writes a brilliant blog, where you can catch up with the adventures of Lara and Lewis.

-To be able to bring together so many great small businesses, all of whom we’ve had links with over the past five years, in this post has made me realise how vibrant the family cycling scene has become over the past few years.
-The majority didn’t exist six years ago when we decided to set up Cycle Sprog.
+To be able to bring together so many great small businesses, all of whom we’ve had links with over the past few years, in this post has made me realise how vibrant the family cycling scene has become over the past few years.
+The majority didn’t exist seven years ago when we decided to set up Cycle Sprog.

 If I’ve missed any UK based small businesses off the list, please do leave a comment below.

-Please support us by sharing this post, signing up for our newsletter, and following Cycle Sprog on Facebook, Twitter or Instagram.
+Please support us by following Cycle Sprog on Facebook.

 If you’ve enjoyed this post on Small Business Saturday, why not take a look at the following posts: